 - The website’s ergonomics is great

 - The delay for buyback guarantee isn’t the same between all loan originators

 Viventor features only Euro loans.
-In February 2020, interest rates ranged from 8% to 16%, roughly the same level as at the beginning of the year.
+In June 2020, interest rates range from 8% to 16%, roughly the same level as at the beginning of the year.
 Durations vary greatly, from one month to seven years.

 Most loans come with a buyback guarantee, but there are also unsecured loans.
 Surprisingly, unsecured loans yield less than their secured counterparts, so there’s little point in investing in them.

-As I’m updating this review in November 2019, there are more than 20 originators available; this allows investors to get a very satisfying diversification.
+As I’m updating this review in June 2020, there are more around originators available; this allows investors to get a very satisfying diversification.
 Several of them are also present on other marketplaces; for example, Kviku loans are available on Mintos, and Ibancar also provides loans on Iuvo.